What Is A Photography Light Box?

 Adjusting The Image White Balance

 If you’ve ever taken a photo on your digital camera or phone and noticed that the colors don’t look quite right, it could be important to use the “white balance” setting on both.
-This is often done with a gray or white balance card or some other neutral gray card.
+This is often done with a gray or white balance card or some other neutral grey card.

 This will balance the colors with the light from different sources.
 When you take a picture, there is light bouncing off everything in the room.
 The camera is taking all of that light and compressing it into one photo.